datacentricdesign/id5415/pages/exam-example.md

 * Endpoint 2: ...
 (1)
   * Description: ...
 (1)
 ```

+>Questions XI and XII refer to Module 6

 XI.
 Give a key element of a smart oven that makes it a data product (2 points)